CurioCrafter/TaskerADHDElectron/README.md

 TaskerADHD is designed specifically for people with ADHD, incorporating research-based strategies to help manage time blindness, hyperfocus, and executive function challenges.

+## 🔑 Required API Keys

+**⚠️ IMPORTANT: You need the following API keys to use all features:**

+- **OpenAI API Key** - For AI-powered task creation and voice processing
+- **Deepgram API Key** - For speech-to-text voice capture functionality

+> **Note:** The app will work without these keys, but voice features and AI assistance will be disabled.

 ## ✨ Key Features

 ### 🧠 ADHD-Focused Design